Giroud sends message to Lampard that he can be Chelsea's main striker | Goal.com

 Without securing their transfer targets - Paris Saint-Germain's Edinson Cavani or Napoli's Dries Mertens - Chelsea opted to keep hold of the ex-Arsenal man.
 He had acted professionally throughout the saga, by Lampard's own admission, but it was testing time for the World Cup winner.

 In a season with Euro 2020 on the horizon, and France ranking as the outright favourites to claim further glory, Giroud is in need of game time.
-France coach Didier Deschamps advised a move but he is now making the best of the situation by taking a rare chance to start.
+France coach Didier Deschamps advised a move but he is now making the best of the situation by taking his chance in a rare start.

 His recall to the starting line-up was a popular move amongst the fans, who have had to watch Chelsea be wasteful in west London with a poor home record for most of the season.